determinedguy/Dicoding-Flutter-Intermediate-Class/README.md

 # Dicoding-Flutter-Intermediate-Class
-My submission for the final project of Dicoding Indonesia's class of "Belajar Fundamental Aplikasi Flutter".
+My submission for the projects of Dicoding Indonesia's class of "Belajar Fundamental Aplikasi Flutter".

 - The first submission is stored in "submission_1".
 - The second submission is stored in "submission_2".